Kadargo63/Kadargo63.github.io/README.md

 <br/>

   # Description
-  My personal portfolio <anchor reference here> which features some of my github projects as well as my resume and technical skills.
+  My personal portfolio <a href="https://kadargo63.github.io/"> which features some of my github projects as well as my resume and technical skills.

   # Table of Contents
   * [Built With](#-Built-With)